 Target Unresponsive Subscribers

-To target unresponsive subscribers, follow these steps.
+To target unresponsive contacts, follow these steps.

 On the Recipients step of the Campaign Builder for your replicated campaign, click Group or new segment.